mingxuan1130/hw1/README.md

 ### Grading Rubric

 The following rubric will be used for grading.
-There is no autograder for this assignment.

 |   | Autograder | Correctness | Style | Total |
 |:-:|:-:|:-:|:-:|:-:|